InnerSourceCommons/foundation-governance/ispo-working-group-charter.md

 ## Summary

+The majority of training and teaching content can be shared across companies when the contexts are similar.

 While not every company in InnerSource is the same, not every company is different.
 For each challenge in InnerSource, a few standard solutions may work for most.

 We document standard solutions to challenges, make them discoverable, and provide open source implementations of these solutions.